RAK3372 WisBlock LPWAN Module Quick Start Guide

 RAK3372 RUI3 Board Support Package in Arduino IDE

-If you don't have an Arduino IDE yet, you can download it from the Arduino official website and follow the installation procedure depending on your machine.
+If you don't have an Arduino IDE yet, download it from the Arduino official website and follow the installation procedure depending on your machine.

-For Windows 10 and up users: If your Arduino IDE is installed from the Microsoft App Store, you need to reinstall your Arduino IDE by getting it from the Arduino official website.
-The Arduino app from the Microsoft App Store has problems using third-party Board Support Packages.
+For Windows 10 and up users: If you installed the Arduino IDE from the Microsoft App Store, uninstall it and download the version from the Arduino official website.
+The Microsoft App Store version has compatibility issues with third-party Board Support Packages.

-Once the Arduino IDE has been installed successfully, you can now configure the IDE to add the RAK3372 to its board selection by following these steps.
+Once the Arduino IDE has been installed successfully, configure the IDE to add the RAK3372 to its board selection by following these steps.

 - Open Arduino IDE and go to File > Preferences.